Providence Village, Texas

 Providence Village is a new town in Denton County, Texas, United States.
-Composed largely of a master-planned community, it includes approximately 1,700 homes and 5,750 people.
+Composed largely of a master-planned community, it includes approximately 1,700 homes and 7,691 people as of the 2020 census.
 At the time of the 2010 census, the town had not yet incorporated, and was instead listed by the U.S. Census Bureau as the "Providence" census-designated place, with a population of 4,786.

 History

 Providence Village was developed as a master-planned community in 2000.
 The developer, Huffines Communities, formed a special taxing entity known as Denton County Fresh Water Supply District #9 (DCFWSD #9) to help pay for the development's infrastructure.
 In order to attain road and police powers, the DCFWSD #9 was converted to a Water Control and Improvement District on November 30, 2000, and renamed the Providence Village Water Control and Improvement District in 2010.
 As of early 2010, the community was about two-thirds complete.